Sharqiewicz/PublicRepo/readme.md

-### This is repository where I upload my simple projects, functions or instructions
+### This is repository where I upload my simple projects, functions and instructions